PHIL 7010 Political Philosophy

 Coordinator Dimitris Vardoulakis Opens in new window

 Description According to Aristotle's famous definition, the human is a political animal.
 Since the first theorization of the political in ancient Greek philosophy, politics has been thought from a variety of different angles.
 These range from traditional approaches such as the forms of government or the ways in which the sovereign can exercise power, to contemporary alternative approaches, such as theories of radical democracy which emphasize the participatory and agonistic aspects of the political.
-This unit will cover some fundamental texts and ideas in political philosophy.
+This subject will cover some fundamental texts and ideas in political philosophy.

 School Humanities & Comm Arts